keywords - rot repair sealer epoxy putty, treating rotten wood,

 The method is to keep soaking the area with anti-freeze until it will accept no more and then let it 'dry' for as long as possible.
 This method does have a track record for stopping the rot.

-For a third party article on anti-freeze (glycol) use with rotted wood try these links - ( article #1) - (article #2) -
+For a third party article on anti-freeze (glycol) use with rotted wood try these links - ( article #1 (treating rotten wood) - (article #2 (more on treating rotted wood) -

 Option 2) - treat the area with isopropyl alcohol.
 The alcohol is a solvent that will 'mix' with the water and